NVE/nve-git-intro/README.md

     git init

 Do not forget to create an empty repository with the same name on Github.
-This will be required when pushing your first local commit to Github.
+This will be required when pushing (uploading) your first local commit to Github.

 ### [Get status](http://swcarpentry.github.io/git-novice/03-create/)